 Select a topic above to sort by content name, or use Ctrl (⌘) + F on your keyboard to search the entire page.

 For MU Extension content, refer first to the following list for guidance.
-You can also check the PDF version of the Identity Guide.
-If it is not listed here, refer to the MU Identity Guide for second reference.
-For all other questions, refer to the Associated Press Stylebook, which also contains Webster’s New World College Dictionary.
+You can also check the MU Identity Guide for second reference.
+For all editorial questions, refer to the Associated Press Stylebook, which also contains Webster’s New World College Dictionary.

 The University of Missouri Licensing & Trademarks office monitors and regulates the use of University of Missouri logos, marks and signatures on apparel.
 Please refer to section 7.4, Promotional Items, for more information.